Course Scheduling Information

 Wednesday, April 15 - Sophomores (31 - 60 credit hours earned)

 Thursday, April 16 - Freshmen (1 - 30 credit hours earned)

 Friday, April 17 - Open to all students

-After priority registration week, registration access will remain open in EdNet for summer classes up through May 29, 2020 and for fall courses up through August 14, 2020.
+After priority registration week, registration access will remain open in EdNet for fall courses up through August 14, 2020.
 Once classes begin, online access in EdNet for students to register or make changes to a course schedule will no longer be available.